sushilr123/assignment/README.md

 | 500 status code (server error)    | ✅     | `server.js` line 59-63         |
 | 5+ topics in JSON file            | ✅     | 10 topics in `topics.json`     |
 | Sort by name (bonus)              | ✅     | `server.js` line 49-51         |

-## 🤝 Contributing

-This is a case study project.
-For educational purposes only.

-## 📝 License

-ISC

-## 👤 Author

-[Your Name]

----

-**Note:** Remember to add your GitHub repository link and video demonstration link after uploading to GitHub!